Phase 1 Federal Project No. 0221(018) | Phase 2 Federal Project No. CFHWY00253 | Phase 2 Federal Project No. 0221(019)

 The Alaska Department of Transportation and Public Facilities (DOT&PF) plans to rehabilitate and improve the safety of the 5.7-mile segment of the Kenai Spur Highway located between Soldotna and Kenai, Alaska.

 The Kenai Spur Highway serves as a critical link between the communities of Kenai and Soldotna.
-Lying between two five-lane segments, a 5.7-mile segment of the highway from MP 2.4 to 8.1 bottlenecks to two lanes.
-The roadway has higher crash rates than the statewide average, and also has the second highest rate of moose collisions in Alaska, so safety improvements are needed.
+Situated between two five-lane segments, a 5.7-mile segment of the highway from MP 2.4 to 8.1 bottlenecks to two lanes.
+This part of the roadway has higher crash rates than the statewide average, and also has the second-highest rate of moose collisions in Alaska, so safety improvements are needed.
 The project is a priority for both the Kenai Peninsula Borough and the State of Alaska.
 The project is funded with a combination of state and federal funding.

-For this rehabilitation project, the five-lane highway design includes two, 12-foot through lanes in each direction and a continuous 14-foot Two-Way Left-Turn Lane (TWLTL) with dedicated left-turn pockets in the center lane at intersections with high incidences of crashes.
-These project improvements would match the section of Kenai Spur Highway from S. Forest Drive to Swires Road and carry the design through Sports Lake Road.
-The additional through lanes would provide safe passing opportunities, reduce traffic platooning, and ease associated driver frustration.
+For this rehabilitation project, the five-lane highway design includes two 12-foot through-lanes in each direction and a continuous 14-foot, two-way left-turn lane (TWLTL).
+These project improvements will match the section of Kenai Spur Highway from S. Forest Drive to Swires Road and carry the design through Sports Lake Road.
+The additional through-lanes will provide safe passing opportunities, reduce traffic platooning, and ease associated driver frustration.
 The continuous TWLTL is anticipated to provide greater separation for opposing traffic, thereby reducing the risk of head-on collisions.
-It would also remove vehicles waiting for left-turn opportunities from through lanes, lowering the risk of rear-end collisions.
+It will also remove vehicles waiting for left-turn opportunities from through-lanes, lowering the risk of rear-end collisions.